 Akagai have a year round fishing season, starting January of the calendar year.
 The best season to enjoy this dish is in April or May.
 The preparation of surf clam for sushi is an interesting process.
 First, the clam is placed in sea water, which allows any remaining sand to be expelled.
 It is then shucked, yielding about two thirds of the meat for consumption.
 The rest of the innards including the valves and connector muscles are discarded.
 If you are in a fancier sushi restaurant, it will then be plunged in cold water, butterflied, and served.
-In other cases, it will be lightly simmered which brings out the bright redness of the tips as well as the sweet flavors.
+In other cases, it will be lightly simmered which brings out the color gradation as well as the sweet flavors.

-The highest quality surf clams are deep harvested 125-190 miles (200-300 km) offshore in the North Atlantic waters, which are mostly untarnished by pollution.
+The highest quality ark clams are deep harvested 125-190 miles (200-300 km) offshore in the North Atlantic waters, which are mostly untarnished by pollution.
 These waters are full of nutrients and very cold, contributing to the delicate, sweet tastes of surf clams.
-Atlantic surf clams hold a rating of good choice on Seafood Watch, meaning that this ingredient is a good choice for those who are concerned with the sustainability of their sushi.
+Atlantic ark clams hold a rating of good choice on Seafood Watch, meaning that this ingredient is a good choice for those who are concerned with the sustainability of their sushi.

 Nutritionally speaking, akagai, ark clams, are high in iron and omega 3 fatty acids.
 100 grams of the dish will include 60 calories along with 18 grams of protein.
 Arctic ark clams are a great low fat, high protein choice – as long as you aren’t drowning them in butter!